lcarranco/Blockchain_and_IoT/README.md

 `./geth --bootnodes enode`

+Needed to find an easier way to get enode information instead of copying the long string character by character `sudo apt-get install xorg`
+`sudo apt-get install lxde`

 Set network ID.
 Future runs of geth on this data directory will use the genesis block you have defined.
 The last command `console` starts an interactive JavaScript environment

 `./geth --datadir ~/.ethereum/privatenet --networkid yyy console`

+After starting the JavaScript environment you can check to see if the other nodes are connected to each other on the private blockchain by running
+`admin.peers`